deviantony/xtrabackup-scripts/README.md

 xtrabackup-scripts
 ==================

-Repository hosting wrapper Shell scripts for the Percona Xtrabackup utility.
+Repository hosting wrapper Shell scripts for the Percona Xtrabackup 2.1.x utility (actually not compatible with 2.2.x).

 These scripts allow to create binary backups of a MySQL server 5.5 (tested under Ubuntu 12.04).